MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/privacy-guide-users.md

 ## Windows 10 Activity History data

 Windows 10 activity history data refers to the things you do on your device, such as the apps and services you used, whether you worked on a document, and whether you browsed the web.
-The activity history is stored locally on the device, and if you are signed in to the device with a Microsoft account and you give permission, Windows sends the activity history to Microsoft.
+The activity history is stored locally on the device, and if you're signed in to the device with a Microsoft account and you give permission, Windows sends the activity history to Microsoft.

 MyAnalytics uses Windows 10 activity history data to compute insights (for example, time spent in apps, multi-tasking in meetings) about your work habits.
 These insights are private and stored in your Exchange Online mailbox.